oddbird/oddsite/content/2014/09/23/python-supports-the-ada-initiative.rst

 I attended my first PyCon in 2008, and I've been to every one since.
 I gave my `first PyCon talk`_ in 2011.
 That year, 1% of the talks were by women;
 ninety-five out of ninety-six by men.
-Being one of those ninety-five helped me to launch a career in open-source software.
+Being one of those ninety-five helped me to launch a career in open source software.
 Ninety-odd other men got that same opportunity that year; one woman did.

 Three years later, thanks to the incredible outreach efforts of Jessica